 Voice search refers to the searches done using your voice.
-It may be by asking Google a question or by asking a voice assistant (Like Siri, Cortana, Alexa, Google Home, etc.) to find something for you, without manually typing your search on your phone or computer or into the browser.
+It may be by asking Google a question or by asking a voice assistant (like Siri, Cortana, Alexa, Google Home, etc.) to find something for you, without manually typing your search on your phone or computer or into the browser.
 It has been an emerging trend since a few years now and is certainly something that search engine technology is looking forward to evolve with.
-Theindicate that 20-25% searches are performed using voice and nearly 60% of the smartphone users had started using voice search back in 2015.
+The recent stats indicate that 20-25% searches are performed using voice and nearly 60% of the smartphone users had started using voice search back in 2015.
 So, you may or may not be using voice search personally, but it has already started influencing SEO.
 In fact, it is expected that it will constitute 50% of all search by 2020.
-Even companies based on latest technologies, like IoT, AR and can benefit by incorporating content for voice search in their SEO strategy.
+Even companies based on latest technologies, like IoT, AR and VR development company can benefit by incorporating content for voice search in their SEO strategy.
 The ways in which SEO will be affected by

 As the website information is used by Google in a featured snippet, the searcher comes to know from where the information has been pulled.
 The searcher can then click through if they want to access additional information.
 Voice search has the ability to drive valuable organic traffic to any website.
 Google introduces the answer to your query by saying “According to [your site]” or “We found this information on [your site].”

 Having a brand name, company name, or website name that is easily pronounceable is of great benefit for voice search.
 The voice assistant should be able to pronounce it correctly.
 Increased brand awareness can be helpful in the radio test as people can easily understand and recollect it when they hear it (as on radio).